-ALPOLE- Centre of research on alpine and extreme environments
+Center of research on alpine and extreme environments

 Developed with the support of the Canton of Valais, ALPOLE is the second stage of the EPFL Valais Wallis Campus.

-ALPOLE, which is an integral part of ENAC’s Institute of Environmental Engineering (IIE), will offer a center of excellence in alpine and extreme environments, with a critical mass, on a European scale.
+ALPOLE, an integral part of the Institute of Environmental Engineering (IIE) of ENAC, proposes a pole of excellence in alpine and extreme environments, with a critical mass, on a European scale.

-The creation of ALPOLE demonstrates EPFL’s concern for climate change and Valais’ central position in observing the consequences of these changes, which will impact not only the environment but also the lives of residents, agriculture, tourism and infrastructure.
+The creation of ALPOLE demonstrates EPFL’s concern for climate change and Valais’ central position in observing the consequences of these changes, which will impact not only the environment but also the lives of inhabitants, agriculture, tourism and infrastructure.

-SPI-Swiss Polar Research Institute
+SPI-Swiss Polar Institute

-- The Swiss Federal Institute of Technology in Zurich (ETH Zurich),
+- The Swiss Federal Institute of Technology in Zurich (ETH Zurich)

-- University of Bern (UniBe),
+- University of Bern (UniBE)

 - Swiss Federal Institute for Forest, Snow and Landscape Research (WSL)